clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 ### Data Exploration
 The dataset has been built via the  web scraping of the AirBnB website, thus we can considere this is a partial dump of the original  database.
 Formatted as a text file, there are around 100 features available per appartment : price, availability for the next days, picture of the appartment, number of reviews, coordinates, list of offered amenities, etc..

-The dataset consists in three tables : the listings informations, the text of the reviews, the timestamp of the reviews and the booking calendar day per day for the next 365 days.
+The dataset consists in four tables : the listings informations, the text of the reviews, the timestamp of the reviews and the booking calendar day per day for the next 365 days.

 We will use the first three items to build our model.